 "Are you sure?"
 I asked.
 "I think they only eat eucalyptus.
 Would you show me where you found that information?"
 She pulled up the page and pointed to a popular gaming site.
 I reinforced our previous discussions about reliable sources, but she remained convinced that the information she had found was correct.
 "But it's on the internet!" she said.
 "Isn't everything online true?"

 NANCY P. LYNCH LIBRARY & MEDIA CENTER

 At Eagle Hill School, Librarian Ann Chase has created an atmosphere that is conducive to learning and exploration.
-Couches are intermingled with chairs and tables.
-A large fish tank hums quietly in one corner, while students discover the latest learning software on computers at the other end of the room.
 The librarian collaborates closely with teachers to help our students:

 - become information literate

 - to locate, evaluate and use information to fill assignments

 - to solve problems, and to satisfy their curiosity

 - to find books they like to read (many of our students come to us convinced that they can't –or don't like to–read, so we gently challenge those ideas and encourage them to try new things)

 - to become ethical, lifelong learners who are curious, open-minded and respectful of the choices of others by choosing books that reflect a diversity of cultures, races, classes, backgrounds and interests.

 - Get to know our Foundations Program for our youngest students